Saturday, October 26, 2024

 Movie: Nights of Cabiria - Le notti di Cabiria (Federico Fellini, 1957)

 Casting Shirley MacLaine in Sweet Charity must have been one of the most self-evident decisions in Hollywood history.
-Nights of Cabiria plays like a Chaplin movie with MacLaine at her most irascible in the role of the Tramp, making the choice to turn its American remake into a lavishly produced Hollywood musical much more questionable.
-Nights of Cabiria, and Giulietta Masina's great perfromance in it, works so well because of its sparseness.
+Nights of Cabiria plays like a Chaplin movie with MacLaine at her most irascible in the role of the Tramp.
+The film, and Gulietta Masina's great performance in it, works so well because of its sparseness, making the choice to turn its American remake into a lavishly produced Hollywood musical much less self-evident.
 Masina is free to overwhelm the screen with her incessantly earnest emotionality, without being distracted by anything that doesn't belong there.
 More importantly, her Cabiria's angry, proudly disagreaable attitude is a necessity, and an entirely understandable response to her surroundings.
 She lives in a traveller's encampment on the outskirts of Rome in a barely functional cabin that is still preferable to living in the surrounding caves.
 As a prostitute she's earned enough to be able to own her shelter, but still has to spend most of her life on the streets, where she is constantly exploited by men, both clients and not.

 Monday, October 7, 2024